under-the-oaks/ColdCase-Documentation/Writerside/topics/Best-Practises.md

 # Best Practices

-This is outlining the guidelines we as Under the Oaks set ourselves to follow when working on the project.
-This includes coding, documentation and working with git.
+This document outlines the guidelines that we, as Under the Oaks, have set for ourselves to follow when working on the project.
+This includes coding, documentation, and working with Git.

 ## Story duration - Actual

-After completing each issue it is mandatory to note your time spend on the issue.
+After completing each issue, it is mandatory to note the time spent on it.
 Use the "Actual" field of the issue itself.
-The time you spend working on the issue is rounded up to the next full hour -> 1h20min is going to be recorded as 2h
+The time you spend working on the issue is rounded up to the next full hour; for example, 1 hour and 20 minutes is recorded as 2 hours.

 ![example image actual field in issue](image.png)